ergoplatform/ergo-dex/docs/blog-post.md

 ## Extracting Data From Storage

-Secret storage contain information about secret keys and as result can be used to compute both public key and pay-to-public-key address.
-The `extractStorage` is doing just that.
+Secret storage contains master secret key and as a result can be used to compute both the public key and the pay-to-public-key address which correspond to that secret key.
+The `extractStorage` command is doing just that.
 ```
 $ ./ergo-tool.sh help extractStorage